tze088/tp/docs/UserGuide.md

 * `GROUP_NAME` Constraint is same as [add-group](#adding-a-group-add-group) command

 Examples:
-* `edit-group 1 n/cs2103 team 1` deletes the 1st group in the current displayed group list.
+* `edit-group 1 n/cs2103 team 1` edits the 1st group in the current displayed group list.

 ### Listing all groups : `list-groups`
 Shows a list of all groups with their members and events in the current displayed group list.